"Inspired by Alive Inside"

 For Fran's story click here.

-This story is about an AMAZING woman named Bernadette, a University professor, and musician in Mexico City.
+These stories are from the phycology students of an AMAZING woman named Bernadette, a University professor, and musician in Mexico City.

 Bernadette used the FREE Alive Inside tools to start her own "Inspired by Alive Inside" Empathy Revolution at her University.